jhpyle/docassemble/demo.md

 decoration: finishline
 subquestion: |
   Here is an advice letter and a pleading you can file.

+  (Note: the options to see documents in Markdown and LaTeX format are hidden when **docassemble** is configured as a production server.
+  End users will not see these options.)
 help: |
   This is the end of the interview, ${ client }.
 You can exit or restart.